 KATE PETERSON KOCH CPDT-KA is originally from St. Louis, Missouri (USA) and has trained dogs in a professional capacity since 2007.
 Her dog training interests include solid basic foundations for puppies and adults, behaviour modification for shy and fear-reactive dogs, and training assistance dogs.
-Kate apprenticed under trainers Kim Lutz CPDT-KA, CDBC and Tracy Buck CPDT-KA, KPA-CTP while working full time in the holistic pet industry as a manager, buyer, and training coordinator.
-Kate currently is a trainer at Kayenna Kennels, an evaluator and apprentice service dog trainer with Hope Heels, and a qualified list service dog evaluator for the province of Alberta.
+Kate apprenticed under trainers Kim Lutz CPDT-KA CDBC and Tracy Buck CPDT-KA KPA-CTP while working full time in the holistic pet industry as a manager, buyer, and training coordinator.
+Kate currently is a trainer at Kayenna Training Academy, an evaluator and service dog trainer with Hope Heels, and a qualified list service dog evaluator for the province of Alberta.

 Kate has also worked with various dog rescues and in grooming salons and dog daycares, introducing stress reduction, handling, and training protocols from multiple sides of the industry.
 Kate has taken seminars with Nicole Wilde, Dr. Susan Friedman, and Dr. Karen Overall amongst others, and is passionate about continuing education to stay current on force-free, science-based learning methods.